Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 **Some notes:**
 - I've ordered the signal inverter in the wrong package on Aliexpess (package SC−74A, it was referenced as SC-88A but it was not).
 It barely fits and was quite a pain to solder correctly on the traces but it works.
 As long as the chip marking begins by V6, pinout is the same.
 - Using a 22 pf capacitor for C10 as recommended in the original repo led to graphical glitches on my side.
 As I know that this very particular cap is crucial for FRAM stability, I've tried doubling or dividing the value by two (and changing the FRAM brand, I thought it was the culprit but in fact not).
 Doubling to 44 pf with two 22 pf in parallel fixes the graphical glitches.
-So I recommend using a 39 pf instead of a 22 pf for C10 (44 pf does not exist).
-As C11 and C18 as less critical and to avoid too many different cap references, they are also increased to 39 pf.
+So I then tried 39 pf caps and it was OK.
+As C11 and C18 as less critical and to avoid too many different cap references, they are also increased to 39 pf (which is tested and OK).
 - I've soldered C16 in place even if it is not required as I used a new voltage regulator.
 Just in case.
 - I've used an old new stock Panasonic MA784 Schottky diode because I own a bunch of them that I bought for science years ago.